Co-designing solutions to correct a complex catchment network

 The Ararira/LII River is a significant spring-fed tributary of Te Waihora/Lake Ellesmere, New Zealand’s fifth largest lake and an important wetland ecosystem.
 Te Waihora has special significance to Ngāi Tahu as a tribal taonga representing a major mahinga kai and an important source of mana.

 In the Ararira-LII River catchment there has been a significant loss of wetland, freshwater ecosystems and lowland habitat.
-Water quality is poor due to high levels of suspended sediment, nutrients (phosphorous) and faecal coliforms.
+Water quality is degraded due to high levels of suspended sediment, nutrients (phosphorus) and faecal coliforms.
 Much of this has been caused by various productive land uses in the catchment and modification of the waterway, wetland and lagoon hydrology for drainage purposes.

 A round-up of all the mahi from the Ararira/LII catchment as at July 2022